Dark Skies Forever

 If you have a telescope that you keep inside the house or garage, you must allow it about 30 minutes to reach thermal equilibrium with the night air temperature.
 If you don’t then the stars will appear fuzzy.

-Start out using a Planisphere or simple star chart or you can download a free app onto your smart phone called Stellarium that you hold up tot he sky and shows you what you are looking at.
-The problem with using these apps is that they will ruin your dark adaptation unless you put the phone in night mode and also they can only show you a small portion of the sky at any given time.
-So, I recommend an all sky chart.
-Once you learn the brightest stars and major constellations then you are ready to try out binoculars and after that then you might consider a telescope.
-But do your homework first.
+Start out using a Planisphere or simple star chart or you can download a free app onto your smart phone called Stellarium that you hold up to the sky and shows you what you are looking at.
+The problem with using these apps is that they can only show you a small portion of the sky at any given time.
+So, I recommend an all sky chart. such as Sky & Telescope Pocket Sky Atlas or just a simple planisphere.
+Once you learn the brightest stars and major constellations then you are ready to try out binoculars and then a telescope.
+Here is a helpful course I made to get you started: